Creating Instance Pools

 Before you can create an instance pool, you need:

 An instance configuration.
 An instance configuration is a template that defines the settings to use when creating instances.
-When you create the instance pool, monitoring will be enabled by default on instances that support monitoring, regardless of the settings in the instance configuration.
-For more information, see Creating an Instance Configuration.Note
+When you create the instance pool, monitoring is enabled by default on instances that support monitoring, regardless of the settings in the instance configuration.
+For more information, see Creating Instance Configurations.Note

 You cannot create an instance pool from an instance configuration where the image source is a boot volume.

-- If you want to associate the instance pool with a load balancer, you need a load balancer and backend set.
+- If you want to associate the instance pool with a load balancer or network load balancer, you need a load balancer or network load balancer and backend set.
 For steps to create a load balancer, see Load Balancer Management.
 For steps to create a network load balancer, see Network Load Balancer Management.